Trust your gut. Don’t click on unexpected or unfamiliar links.

 Bad actors go “phishing” and trick us into revealing our personal information.
 They know how to convince us and catch us off guard to steal our data, money, or identity.
 We're so busy working, studying, and teaching that we may not notice.

-Yale Information Security blocks hundreds of thousands of messages per day.
+Yale's security tools block hundreds of thousands of malicious messages per day.
 However, some are convincing enough to sneak through.
 We can help you stop them in their tracks.
 Educate yourself on phishing and simple steps to click with caution.

 What is phishing?